interactive-data-language/vscode-idl/extension/docs/notebooks/index.md

 ## Getting Started with Notebooks

-The easiest way to get started with IDL or ENVI Notebooks is through VSCode.
+The easiest way to get started with IDL or ENVI Notebooks is through VSCode, which includes several example notebooks.

 Here's how: